HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 - Will contain project-level metadata only.

-- Can be used to group data for presentation to data consumers.
+- Can be used to group data for presentation to data consumers and DCP services.

 #### New Resource/Reference bundle